NBISweden/toolsinfo/README.md

 Steps 3-5 can be repeated to update a tool description if the bio.tools record has been updated.
 We might automate this in the future.

+Fields in the JSON file:

+- *pi*.
+Name of PI in case ownership can be attributed to a research group.
+Optional.
+- *affiliation*.
+The affiliation of the PI or other organization behind the tool.
+For in-house tools, use nbis.se.
+- *devstatus*.
+Development status.
+Options are:
+    - Active: Tools under active development, i.e. new features are being added
+    - Maintained: Tools that are mature and no longer actively developed, but maintained (e.g. bug fixes, updated for compatability with versions of dependencies).
+    - Inactive - Tools that we no longer work on.
+We probably shouldn't register tools in this category on bio.tools.
+- *released*.
+Should always be set to *true* for tools registered on bio.tools.
+- *releasedate*.
+When the tool was first released.
+May be used for sorting.
+- *primary_doi*.
+DOIs for publications describing the tool.
+Optional.
+- *uses_doi*.
+DOIs of publications where the tool is used.
+Optional.
+Not intended to be exahustive, but to provide a few examples.
+  Please avoid redundancy with *primary_doi*.
+- *biotools_version*.
+Version of the tool on bio.tools.
+Does normally not have to be specified; the script will simply grab the latest version from bio.tools.
+Sometimes, however, this does not work, and the version needs to be provided.
+- *biotools_id*.
+ID of the tool on bio.tools.

 ### Publishing your changes on the NBIS web site